 - 5.1 Table 1 provides the details of the area measurements for each grade and the distribution of each grade is shown on the attached ALC map. - 5.2 The location of the soil observation points are shown on the attached sample point map.

 Subgrade 3a

-5.3 2.4 ha of agricultural land on the site has been assigned to Subgrade 3a (good quality land) with droughtiness as the key limiting factor.
+5.3 1.2 ha of agricultural land on the site has been assigned to Subgrade 3a (good quality land).